ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part1.md

 ## Difference with programming with intrinsics in C

 There is a recent Arm Community blog post about [Neon Intrinsics in Rust](https://community.arm.com/arm-community-blogs/b/architectures-and-processors-blog/posts/rust-neon-intrinsics).
-The differences listed will be expanded and explained in this Learning Path with examples.
+The differences listed are expanded and explained in this Learning Path with examples.

-Take an example using Arm ASIMD intrinsics in C, a program that computes the average values of every pair of elements in 2 arrays:
+Take an example using Arm ASIMD intrinsics in C, a program that computes the average values of every pair of elements in two arrays:

 ```C
 #include <stdio.h>